 Steve Sabins press conference summary: post Kentucky

-West Virginia head coach Steve Sabins addressed the media following the 11-9 loss to Kentucky in the Morgantown Regional and WVSports.com provides a summary of what was said.
+West Virginia head coach Steve Sabins addressed the media following the 11-9 comeback win against Kentucky in the Morgantown Regional and WVSports.com provides a summary of what was said.

-–Sabins said hard fought game but it wasn’t how you want to start a ball game.
-Their ace didn’t have a good outing but bouncing back from down 6-0 shows that resiliency.
-This team has a lot of grit.
-But they didn’t play their best game and now they have to go win three now.
-He has been excited about how the offense has shown up and had guys in big moments answer the call.
-Not excited about the results but have to get ready to play tomorrow.
+–Special game one of the best games he’s been part of.
+The character of the kids and their resiliency was on display in this epic game.
+The fans and the atmosphere was as good as anything he’s ever seen in college baseball.
+Seeing fans sing Country Roads was epic.
+It was on of the funnest games he’s ever been a part of.
+You had a whole bunch of people playing for each other and something bigger than themselves.

-–Maxx Yehl left the game with an injury but they don’t know what that is yet and you’re trying to make decisions in the heat of the game.
-Ian Korn came in and stabilized the game.
-As a bullpen arm you’re not expecting that but so for Korn to be able to step into that role and stabalize the game was pretty impressive.
+–Ben McDougal has been injured but as slowly been building up his work load.
+He could have been a medical redshirt, but said he wanted to do this.
+He said he wanted to go and help the team during the year and the stars aligned even when he knew there might not have been a lot of opportunities in his last year.

 Offer Alert